Advertiser Disclosure

 Harry Reid International Airport Terminal 1 A gates.
 Image Credit: Harry Reid International Airport

-The A gate departure area has 16 gates numbered A3, A5, A7, A8, A10 to A12, A14, A15, and A17 to A23, with flights operated by Allegiant Air and Spirit Airlines.
-There is a small selection of shops and restaurants in the departure area, with the majority being located pre-security in the terminal Esplanade.
+The A gate departure area has 16 gates, numbered A3, A5, A7, A8, A10 to A12, A14, A15, and A17 to A23.
+Allegiant Air and Spirit Airlines operate flights from this area.
+There is a small selection of shops and restaurants in the departure area, with the majority before security in the terminal esplanade.

 The A gates are to the right after passing through the A/B security checkpoint from Terminal 1.